Updated: Jul 20

 The researchers hypothesised that this flight behaviour had been triggered by a "cue" related to the storm that the sharks had detected.
 After investigating tidal height, wide speed and rainfall, they concluded that dropping barometric pressure, causing an associated drop in hydrostatic pressure was responsible; triggering the sharks to leave the nursery habitat (Heupel et al, 2003).

 A Sixth Sense

 Sharks are able to detect changes in atmospheric pressure via their "lateral line".
 This sensory system consists of a series of pores running along each side of the shark from head to tail, which are connected to two tubules lying under the skin.
 Water can flow into the tubules through the pores and strike sensory hair cells.
 The displacement of the sensory hairs causes nerve firing, which can be interpreted by the brain as a change in water movement.
 This allows sharks to detect prey, as they can actually sense animals swimming in the water.
-It also allows them to detect changes in hydrostatic pressure which occur as a result of changing air pressure.
+It also allows them to detect changes in hydrostatic pressure which occur as a result of changing air pressure (Ebert et al, 2021).